laravel-streams/streams-core/docs/streams.md

 ## Introduction

-Streams are the foundation of building with the Streams platform.
-A stream represents a domain object in your application.
-For example, a CRM might have a stream for `people` and one for `companies`.
-Streams can extend and relate to each other and offer streamlined integration with Laravel to quickly build up basic appliction behavior.
+The Streams platform leans heavily on domain-driven design (DDD).
+We call these domain abstractions `streams`, hence our namesake.

+An example could be configuring a domain model (a stream) for a website's pages, users of an application, or feedback submissions from a form.

 ## Defining Streams

-Stream configurations are stored in the `streams/` directory as JSON files.
-The filenames are used as the `handle` which you can use to reference the stream later.
+You can define stream configurations in the `streams/` directory using JSON files.
+The filenames serve as a `handle`, which you can use to reference the stream later.

-Stream configurations only _require_ field configurations to get started.
-This makes it easy to test structural ideas and firm them up later with more detail as needed.

-A very basic Stream structure might look like this:
+### Essential Configuration

+To get started, you need only specify the `handle`, which is the filename itself, and some `fields` to describe the domain object's structure.

+Let's create a little stream to hold information for a simple CRM.

 ```json
 // streams/contacts.json